tonimelisma/fastgallery/README.md

 - Only updates changed files, runs incrementally
 - Uses relative paths (safe for using in subdirectory or S3)

-*Please note that gogallery is still pre-alpha, I am actively working on it*
+*Please note that fastgallery is still pre-alpha, I am actively working on it*

 ## Install